Andrija94/document-similarity-API/README.md

 # document-similarity-API
-Flask API for document similarity check
+Flask API for document similarity check using Docker